jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-10-24-beam-examples-7/index.md

 description:
 ---

 We develop an Apache Beam pipeline that separates droppable elements from the rest of the data.
 Droppable elements are those that come later when the watermark passes the window max timestamp plus allowed lateness.
 Using a timer in a *Stateful* DoFn, droppable data is separated from normal data and dispatched into a side output rather than being discarded silently, which is the default behaviour.
-Note that the pipeline works in a situation where droppable elements do not appear often, and thus the chance that a droppable element is delivered as the first element in a particular window is low.
+Note that this pipeline works in a situation where droppable elements do not appear often, and thus the chance that a droppable element is delivered as the first element in a particular window is low.

 <!--more-->